aamnah/ttc2060-scripting-automation/powershell/powershell-5/README.md

 Task 04
 ---
 Create a script that writes information of all the local users in a computer to a CSV-file.
 The script has one parameter: `filename`.
-The information includes local users's 1) name 2) full name 3) SID and 4) lastlogon.
+The information includes local users's
+  1. name
+  2. full name
+  3. SID
+  4. lastlogon

 ![Task 04](./task04.png)